Clinical Training Sites

 Medical Center

-ACMC is 750-bed Level I adult and pediatric trauma center and quaternary referral center located in Oak Lawn, just southwest of Chicago.
-With a large regional catchment area, it is among the busiest Level I trauma centers in the Chicago area.
-Residents spend nine months rotating at ACMC, gaining extensive exposure to high-volume orthopaedic trauma while also participating in other orthopaedic subspecialties.
+Advocate Christ Medical Center is a 750-bed Level I adult and pediatric trauma center and quaternary referral center in Oak Lawn, southwest of Chicago.
+With one of the largest regional catchment areas in the state, it ranks among the busiest Level I trauma centers in the Chicago area.
+Residents complete nine months at this site, gaining extensive exposure to high-volume orthopaedic trauma alongside experience in other subspecialties.
+Training occurs alongside orthopaedic residents from UIC Chicago.

 Ann & Robert H. Lurie Children’s Hospital of Chicago

-Lurie Children’s is a 350-bed pediatric hospital in downtown Chicago and one of only four Pediatric Level I trauma centers in Illinois.
-Residents gain exposure to complex pediatric musculoskeletal pathology in a nationally and internationally ranked quaternary-care setting under the guidance of renowned pediatric orthopaedic faculty.
+Ann & Robert H. Lurie Children's Hospital of Chicago is a 350-bed quaternary-care pediatric hospital and one of only four Pediatric Level I trauma centers in Illinois.
+Located in downtown Chicago, residents gain hands-on exposure to complex pediatric musculoskeletal pathology under the guidance of nationally recognized pediatric orthopaedic faculty.
+Training occurs alongside orthopaedic residents from Rush and Northwestern.

 John H. Stroger, Jr. Hospital of Cook County

-Cook County is a 500-bed Level I trauma center and public safety-net hospital located in Chicago’s Medical District, serving a large and diverse urban population.
-Residents gain exposure to complex orthopaedic trauma, with additional experience in complex hand and shoulder-elbow pathology.
+John H. Stroger, Jr. Hospital of Cook County is a 500-bed Level I trauma center and public safety-net hospital in Chicago's Medical District, serving one of the most diverse and high-acuity patient populations in the region.
+Residents gain significant exposure to complex orthopaedic trauma, with additional operative experience in hand and shoulder-elbow pathology.
+Training occurs alongside orthopaedic residents from Rush and Northwestern.

 Duly Health and Care Surgery Center Westmont